DragonL40/logseq/pages/proteins.md

 		- Example: Insulin, a hormone secreted by the pancreas, causes other tissues to take up glucose, thus regulating blood sugar concentration.
 	- Receptor proteins
 		- Response of cell to chemical stimuli
-		- Receptors built into the membrane of a nerve cell detect signaling molecu
+		- Receptors built into the membrane of a nerve cell detect signaling molecules released by other nerve cells.
 	- Contractile and motor proteins
 		- Movement
+		- Motor proteins are responsible for the undulations of cilia and flagella.
+		- Actin and myosin proteins are responsible for the contraction of muscles.
 	- Structural proteins
 		- Support
+		- Keratin is the protein of hair, horns, feathers, and other skin appendages.
+		-